 Who is the person you are responding to?

 What is the intention of your response?
 What are you really trying to say, who is it directed toward, and what is your desired result?

 What are the motives of the individual you are responding to?

-How can you respond in an authentic manner and add value to the conversation?
+How can you respond authentically and add value to the conversation?

-Using these social listening exercises and strategies will give you an opportunity to strengthen relationships with existing customers while, simultaneously, building brand awareness with potential new customers.
+Using these social listening exercises and strategies will allow you to strengthen relationships with existing customers while simultaneously building brand awareness with potential new customers.
 Give them a try and let us know what you think!